mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 5. ***Not Great*** - Some songs are listenable, but overall just a chore to listen to
 6. ***Awful / The Worst*** - Little is redeeming, a pretty rough listening experience

+## 5/23 Legeng - Bob Marley and the Wailers
+* 1st Listen: Pretty/ very good

+Every great reggae song has been put on this album.
+What a tour de force of... reggae.
+Pretty/ very good.

 ## 5/22 Brighten The Corners - Pavement
 * 1st Listen: Pretty good